NathanNam/caltrain-commuter-app-no-instrumentation/README.md

 ## Features Roadmap

 ### ✅ Phase 1 - MVP (Complete)
-- Station selection with 25 main stations
+- Station selection with 23 active stations (removed Broadway and Atherton - no longer in service)
 - Next 5 trains display
 - Weather for origin and destination
 - Saved routes (up to 5)